 Supporting McDonald’s Move to Cage-Free Eggs in the U.S.

 In 2015, McDonald’s USA announced that it was committing to sourcing 100% cage-free eggs by 2025.
 This target posed a big challenge to our egg suppliers, many of whom were not set up to meet this new demand.
 That’s why we are supporting our farmers as they migrate to new farming systems and processes by providing the resources and aid they need to make large operational shifts.
-By collaborating with our farmers in this way, we are able to achieve our own targets while supporting farmers as they move to more sustainable and profitable operations.
+By collaborating with our farmers in this way, we can work towards our own targets while supporting farmers as they move to more sustainable and profitable operations.

 As we’ve moved forward in this journey, we’re proud to farm in a way that’s good for the birds, that makes our staff proud of the work they do, and results in a product consumers love.
 We’re really proud to be a supplier for McDonald’s and we hope to continue our family tradition for generations to come.